Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 ## Kitchener Public Library
 ## Programs for Adults, Children and Families
 →KITCHENER
 www.kpl.org

 </summary>

 #### What:
-**All programs are free**
+- All programs are free
 - Adult Literacy Collection for Teachers, Tutors, and Students
 - Family Literacy programs for parents, caregivers, and children
 - Computer and Technology Programs
+- Access to Internet, printers, photocopiers, scanning and fax
 - Volunteer Opportunities
 - Career and resume help
 - ESL conversation circles

-**Additional free services and supports**
-- Access to Internet, printers, photocopiers, scanning and fax
 - Study Rooms
 - WiFi Hotspots
-- Accessibility Centre (JAWS, Dragon Dictate, ZoomText, C-Pen readers etc)
+- Accessibility Centre (JAWS, Dragon Dictate, ZoomText, C-Pen readers etc.)
 - Heffner Studio: 3D printers, Music Editing, Digital Conversion, Audio Production
-- Chromebooks for in-library and out-of-library use (https://www.kpl.org/technology/computers-and-devices)
-- Instruments, sports equipment, museum and park passes, toys, and games (https://www.kpl.org/things-to-check-out/cool-things)
 #### Who:
 Programs for all ages.
 All are welcome.
-Chromebook services: Adults 18 years and older must show ID with their library card to use a Chromebook.
 #### When:
-- Monday ‒ Thursday at 9:00am‒9:00pm
+Monday – Thursday at 9:00am–9:00pm

-- Friday and Saturday at 9:00am‒5:30pm
+Friday – Saturday at 9:00am–5:30pm

-- Sunday at 1:00pm‒5:00pm (Central Library only, Fall‒Spring)
+Sunday at 1:00pm–5:00pm (Central Library only, Fall – Spring)
 #### Where:
 **Central Library**
 85 Queen Street North